magento/devdocs/guides/v2.2/test/js/jasmine.md

 ## Write a test {#write-test}

 All tests are distributed through modules stored in `<magento_root_dir>/dev/tests/js/jasmine/tests`.
-Let's see how to write a test using an example of existing test:
+Let's see how to write a test using an example of an existing test:

-[`app/code/Magento/Ui/base/js/grid/columns/actions.test.js`]
+[`app/code/Magento/Ui/base/js/grid/columns/actions.test.js`]{:target="_blank"}

 which tests a JS module:

-[`<magento_root_dir>/app/code/Magento/Ui/view/base/web/js/grid/columns/actions.js`]
+[`<magento_root_dir>/app/code/Magento/Ui/view/base/web/js/grid/columns/actions.js`]{:target="_blank"}

 in its static representations generated in [Step 6] previously

 `<magento_root_dir>/pub/static/<area>/<theme>/<localisation>/Magento_Ui/js/columns/actions.js`.

-**Step 1.** Create a new file with name `<fileName>.test.js` in an appropriate module directory.
+### Step 1.
+Create a new file with name `<fileName>.test.js` in an appropriate module directory.

-For the convenience, we can reflect the directory structure of a file to test.
+For convenience, we can reflect the directory structure of a file to test.

-In `<magento_root_dir>/dev/tests/js/jasmine/tests`, created the `app/code/Magento/Ui/base/js/grid/columns/actions.test.js` file that reflects path of a file to test `app/code/Magento/Ui/view/base/web/js/grid/columns/actions.js`.
+A path to JS module that we want to cover with tests: `app/code/Magento/Ui/view/base/web/js/grid/columns/actions.js`

+A path to a test of the module: `app/code/Magento/Ui/base/js/grid/columns/actions.test.js`

+In `<magento_root_dir>/dev/tests/js/jasmine/tests` create the test with appropriate path.

-**Step 2.** Require a file that you want to test.
+### Step 2.
+Require a file that you want to test.

 For our example we need to cover all static view files ending with `Magento_Ui/js/grid/columns/actions`.